sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 It means to _be_.

 To be in harmony with the music.
 With life.
 Shape every movement.
 The movement of the dance.
-The dance of the now.
+The dance of the _now_.

 If we experience the music. _Clearly_.
 If we are awake.
 We are able to let the music pervade.
 Pervade through the body.
 Let each and every note of the music pervade.
 To be a musical instrument.
 An instrument that is tuned to the rhythm of life.
 An instrument that is in the hands of life.
 An instrument that is like a conductor.
 A substance through which the current of life flows.
 Through which every atom in space goes.